tpage000/movie_catalog_app/README.md

 * See your movies listed alphabetically and chronologically

+### Built with
+	* Node and Express
+	* Mongo db, and Mongoose for ODM
+	* EJS server-side rendering
-* Uses OMDB api for movie data
+	* OMDB api for movie data

 ----
-Incomplete:
+### Main code to implement:

 - Removing user ids from the url now that sessions are implemented (full routing refactor)

-- There is no validation for checking if a movie already exists before add
+- Validation for checking if a movie already exists before add

 - Removing an added movie

 - Make landing page the movie search page (instead of signup) now that sessions are implemented

 - Refactor ejs with partials / includes

 ----
-Features coming soon:
+### Features coming soon:

 * Listing by release data will also order movies according to rating